UTK7994/learning-notes/books/designing-data-intensive-applications.md

 A long timeout means a long wait until a node is declared dead.
 A short timeout detects faults faster, but carries a higher risk of incorrectly declaring a node dead (when it could be a slowdown).

-Premature declaring a node is problematic, if the node is actually alive the action may end up being performed twice.
+Premature declaring a node dead is problematic, if the node is actually alive the action may end up being performed twice.

 When a node is declared dead, its responsibilities need to be transferred to other nodes, which places additional load on other nodes and the network.